Waiting Space

 ABOUT:

-'Waiting Space' is an audio & visual project - and the alias of Irish musician and creator, Chris Falconer.
+'Waiting Space' is an audio & visual project - and alias of Waterford-based, musician and artist, Chris Falconer.

-Through a D.I.Y. process that is enabled by contemporary technologies, as 'Waiting Space', he creates self-recorded/self-produced songs - characterised by dynamic vocals and cinematic instrumentals, typically blending programmed-electronics & live-instrumentation.
-Each piece of musical-output is then 'complemented' by visuals which Falconer independently creates in response - including artwork, animations, and short films.
+Through a D.I.Y. process that is enabled by contemporary technologies, as 'Waiting Space', he creates self-recorded/self-produced songs - characterised by dynamic vocals and cinematic instrumentals, typically blending programming, electronics, and live-instrumentation.
+Each piece of musical-output is 'complemented' by visuals which Falconer independently creates in response - including artwork, animations, and short films.

-'Waiting Space' began in 2013, as a side project for Falconer - who is also the vocalist of other full-band projects.
-Waiting Space was initially a platform for musical ideas that 'did not fit' any of his existing band's catalogues - and when other projects subsequently went on an extended hiatus, Waiting Space became the primary focus.
-The pivot to a solo-project also fit a mid-20s change-in-circumstances, as Falconer found himself increasingly confined to recording in domestic settings, and with a reduced, irregular schedule in which to create music (as his artistic-output was forced to compete with his full-time architecture-industry occupation).
+'Waiting Space' began in 2013 as a side project - initially a platform for musical ideas that 'did not fit' his existing bands’ catalogues.
+As other projects subsequently went on extended hiatuses, and Falconer found himself with an increasingly irregular schedule in which to create music (as his artistic-output was forced to compete with his full-time work within the architecture-industry), embracing Waiting Space as a solo/D.I.Y. project, and recording in domestic settings, made increasing sense.

-The solo, and D.I.Y. approach also became a catalyst for Falconer to learn more about the technical aspects of music-making, recording & producing (elements he had been relatively sheltered from in previous projects as a vocalist) as well as learning news skills in video-production, to create the 'appropriate' visuals to match these sounds & words.
+The process also acted as a catalyst for Falconer to learn more about the technical aspects of music-making, including recording, mixing, & producing, and developing new skills in animation and video-production, in order to create the 'appropriate' visuals to match his sounds & words.

 - - -